Ambrosys/os-matcher/docs/content/Details/Filters/Router.rst

 This filter creates the :term:`route` representation from the :term:`track`, :term:`street map` and its :term:`street graph` representation.
 It further creates statistical data about the routing.
-It is therefore the core filter os the |os-matcher|.
+It is therefore the core filter of the |os-matcher|.

-For further explanation of its functionality refer to the :ref:`algorithms` chapter.
+For further explanation of its functionality we refer to the :ref:`algorithms` chapter.

 Input
 =====